 The National Highway Safety Administration’s Fatality Analysis Reporting System (FARS) reveals about 18 percent of non-interchange crashes are head-on collisions.

 While there is potential for these crashes to happen almost anywhere, there are some locations where they are more likely.
 According to FARS:

 - Three-fourths occur on undivided, two-lane roads

 While this indicates significant problems with failed passing maneuvers, the Federal Highway Administration reports a fair number of these incidents happen in construction zones, where traffic patterns have changed and opposing lanes are closer in proximity than usual.

-Still, extensive research on the issue tells us most head-on crashes are the result of some unintentional maneuver by the driver.
+Still, extensive research on the issue tells our Fort Lauderdale attorneys most head-on crashes are the result of some unintentional maneuver by the driver.
 These would include driver distraction, health emergencies, drowsiness and speed.

 Many drivers might make the situation worse when they “over-recover” after realizing their mistake.Injuries in Head-On Collisions

 Injuries suffered in head-on collision are often severe, and survivors tend to require extensive treatment.

 - Some of the most common injuries cited in frontal accidents are: